-Netflix’s Tiger King: Murder, Mayhem, and Madness is set to woo the audiences again.
-The season season starts its run from 17 November 2021.
+Netflix’s Tiger King: Murder, Mayhem, and Madness is set to woo the audiences again starting 17 November 2021 with its second season.

 It comprises eight episodes and “promises as much mayhem and madness” as the previous one.

 Season 1 of the documentary series was aired on 20 March, 2020.
 Creating a buzz, the eight-episode season followed the journey of a zoo owner as he “spirals out of control amid a cast of eccentric characters in this true murder-for-hire story from the underworld of big cat breeding.”

 The first season ended with Joe Exotic, aka Tiger King, the operator of a big cat park in Oklahoma, being arrested for hiring men to murder his rival — Big Cat Rescue’s Carole Baskin — and for violating a string of wildlife laws.
 Exotic, whose original name is Joseph Allen Maldonado-Passage, was sentenced to 22 years in prison in January last year.

 In July 2021, the federal appeals court noted that Exotic should have gotten a shorter sentence.
 Reporting the same, AP said, “According to the ruling, the court should have calculated his advisory sentencing range to be between 17 1/2 years and just under 22 years in prison, rather than between just under 22 years and 27 years in prison.
 The court ordered the trial court to re-sentence Maldonado-Passage.”

 What to expect in Tiger King season 2